Quick pickling. How to add more of a pop to any dish. From pickled red onions to cucumbers, this dead easy process will change the way you cook!

-I am totally obsessed with adding pickled vegetables to my dishes.
+I am totally obsessed with adding pickled vegetables to my meals.
 Such an easy way to add a bit of crunch and zing to any dish.

 Andy, I am sold but HOW?

 Glad you asked.
-Here is the set by step.
+Here is the step by step.

 - ¼ cup of salt

 - ¼ cup of sugar